CUBRID/cubrid-manual/en/sql/transaction.rst

 Cursor Holdability
 ==================

 Cursor holdability is when an application holds the record set of the **SELECT** query result to fetch the next record even after performing an explicit commit or an automatic commit.
-In each application, cursor holdability can be specified to Connection level or Statement level.
+In each application, cursor holdability can be specified as Connection level or Statement level.
 If it is not specified, the cursor is held by default.
 Therefore, **HOLD_CURSORS_OVER_COMMIT** is the default setting.

 The following code shows how to set cursor holdability in JDBC: